 Disability Connection hopes to encourage 20% of the population with disabilities: seniors, children with disabilities, people who are blind, deaf, or have mobility impairments to engage in travel opportunities.
 Gulf Coast Heritage Information Center are universally designed trips to help you consider all of the accommodations needed to enjoy the trip and provides the information you need when planning travel locations that can accommodate your disability.

-Disability Connection is producing the Gulf Coast Heritage Information Center in partnership with Walt Grayson, featured state-wide host of Mississippi Roads and Look around Mississippi.
+Disability Connection is producing the Gulf Coast Heritage Information Center in partnership with Walt Grayson, featured state-wide host of Mississippi Roads.
 Walt and the DC Crew have visited, filmed, and documented much of the wonderful attributes of selected heritage destinations and have interviewed different ethnic groups.
 These film documentaries are hosted on this site.
 A brochure is available at Tourism locations.

 The program is intended to create and maintain a nationwide legacy of high quality recreation areas and facilities and to stimulate non-federal investments in the protection and maintenance of recreation resources across the United States.